Spice-C

 When they got burnt out on Nashville Hot chicken, they turned to wings and things

 Even as fans of super-spicy foods and Nashville Hot seasonings, a lunch or dinner at Spice-C was simultaneously filling and unpleasant, as every bite was like taking another step up a mountain – a game of endurance, as the dry hot pepper didn’t have any depth of flavor.
 Want something to cool off?
 Find another restaurant serving something creamy as a salve, perhaps neighboring Dolce Gelato.
-Two Spice-C tenders with pickles and a slice of bread was the sort of meal adventurous diners might try mostly to check something off a list, then probably never return again, which isn’t a great business model for a restaurant.
+Two Spice-C tenders with pickles and a slice of bread was the sort of meal adventurous diners might try mostly to check something off a list, then probably never return again, which wasn’t a great business model for a restaurant.

 Stats